 Let it equilibrate for 10-15 minutes at the appropriate imaging conditions.
 Allow air bubbles to dissipate and let any last-minute agarose shifts to occur [1].

-Authors: In the previous step, you have ensured no air bubbles.
-Why here it has bubbles again?
+Bubbles are the enemy of prolonged live-cell imaging.
+In the previous step, bubbles can be introduced during slide preparation.
+During equilibration, bubbles come up to the surface as a result of agarose shifting into place.
+If a bubble abuts a selected field of view, it will eventually expand and cause cell shifting, which is highly undesirable.
+That’s why it is necessary to be paranoid about air bubbles.

 CU: Close up of the agarose with bubbles dissipating.